The Marvelous Wonderettes: Off-Broadway Production

 The original off-Broadway cast included Beth Malone (Betty Jean), Victoria Matlock (Cindy Lou), Farah Alvin (Missy), and Bets Malone (Suzy) with Lauren Pastorek and Melissa Robinette as "Wonderstudies".
-This was the Bets Malone's second time playing Suzy.
-The production opened on September 14, 2008 at Westside Theatre.
+This was Beth Malone's second time playing Suzy.
+The production opened on September 14, 2008, at Westside Theatre.
 Vocal arrangements and musical direction were by Brian William Baker and Roger Bean with choreography was by Janet Miller; Bean, once again, directed the production.
 The creative team included Michael Carnahan (sets), Bobby Pearce (wigs and costumes), Jeremy Pivnick (lights) and Cricket S. Myers (sound).

 Off-Broadway Revival

-An off-Broadway revival opened on April 28, 2016 with Sally Schwab (Betty Jean), Jenna Leigh Green (Cindy Lou), Christina Bianco (Missy), and Kathy Brier (Suzy).
+An off-Broadway revival opened on April 28, 2016, with Sally Schwab (Betty Jean), Jenna Leigh Green (Cindy Lou), Christina Bianco (Missy), and Kathy Brier (Suzy).
 The production was directed by Tom and Michael D'Angora.
-Throughout its run, Diana Degarmo and Ryann Redmond both played Suzy after Brier left the production.
+Throughout its run, Diana DeGarmo and Ryann Redmond both played Suzy after Brier left the production.
 Kristy Cates eventually replaced Bianco as Missy.

+UK Premiere

+The UK Premiere production ran at Upstairs at the Gatehouse in London from April 9, 2019, with Sophie Camble (Missy), Louise Young (Betty Jean), Kara Taylor Alberts (Suzy) and Rosie Needham (Cinder Lou).
+It was directed by Joseph Hodges and produced by Gardner Hodges Entertainment.
+This production subsequently transferred to the Theatre Royal Windsor for an extended run.